genkamita-gmo/nlp-forex-predict/README.md

 ### To Do
 #### Urgent
 Automate data cleaning
-* Write script that extracts title only
+* Write script that extracts title only, do the following steps.
-* Find CR that splits title into separate lines and do something about it.
-* load text as pandas dataframe and replace \n with white space
+* load text as pandas dataframe and replace \n with white space and remove ".
 * save result as non decorated text file.
 When I do this, entries with \n will have "" but not for those without.
-* reuter titles contain '"', what shall I do...
-Does gensim remove '"' as well? -> do some tests.
+This can be used for testing the data cleaning.

 #### Not Urgent
 * Clean title.txt be removing duplicates etc.